 - Signed Site Agreement for All Participating SLRP Sites Form completed by employer

-- Signed Attestation of No Other Obligation Form
+- Signed and notarized Attestation of No Other Obligation Form

 - Signed Certification Regarding Environmental and Tobacco Smoke Form

 - Signed Consent for Release of Information Waiver of Confidentiality Form

 - Documentation of employer’s sliding fee scale/discount fee policy (Example of Discounted/Sliding Fee Schedule)